simp/simp-doc/docs/user_guide/SIMP_Administration.rst

 have these users follow the normal password expiration conventions set on the system, use the native Puppet user and group types.

-To have a user that does not expire, look at the ``/etc/puppetlabs/code/environments/simp/localusers`` file to enable these users across the systems.
-The comments in the file provide instructions on generating entries for the desired systems.
-It is hoped that future versions of Puppet will support the modification of password expiration values via the native types and that the ``localusers`` file will be retired.

 Certificate Management
 ----------------------